Kenwood Lee House

 - 6680 sq ft

-A subtle palette of materials; concrete twinned with brick, timber steel and glass, responds both to the built environment and the natural surroundings.
-Internal spaces are anchored around a board-marked concrete core which forms a triple-height atrium.
-The design plays with scale and form, providing a composed sense of calm throughout.
-The building takes the occupant on a journey from the minutiae and intimacy of its material detail, through to the generous volumes and light of its circulation spaces.
+Internal spaces are anchored around a board-marked concrete core which forms the top-lit triple height heart to the house.
+The design plays on scale and form, providing a composed sense of calm throughout.
+The building takes the occupant on a journey from the minutiae and intimacy of the material detail, through to the generous volumes and light of its circulation spaces.

-2019 BD Individual House Architect of the Year
+2019 Shortlisted BD Individual House Architect of the Year